Speech to Avoid

 There are some exclusions from these guidelines.

-2. Another exclusion is whenever the source of the complaint is a minor under parental authority.
-His parents have the right to stand in his place in any discussions seeking to resolve the matter.
+- Another exclusion is whenever your complaint is directed at a minor under parental authority.
+His parents have the right to stand in his place in any discussion seeking to resolve the matter.
+Of course, a teacher or babysitter may deal with a child's misbehavior in any fashion already approved by his parents.

-3. There is also a third important exclusion.
-If you have a complaint against Mr. Smith, you need not talk to him before you talk to your wife.
-Your one-flesh relationship with her supersedes any obligation you may have to Mr. Smith.
-Indeed, talking with her first is probably a good idea.
-She might tell you that Mr. Smith is right, and that you will make a fool of yourself if you confront him.
+- There is also a third important exclusion.
+If you have a complaint against Mr. Smith, you need not talk to him before you talk to your spouse.
+Indeed, talking to your spouse first is sometimes very helpful.
+You might hear that Mr. Smith is right and that you will make a fool of yourself if you confront him.
 Generally speaking, Jesus’ guidelines for resolving complaints within the church were not intended to restrict communication within families.

 Christian forbearance